Wok & Skillet

 stir fried vegetables in wok for pad woon sen

-Toss the glass noodles into the wok, right on top of the chicken and veggies.
+Add the soaked and drained glass noodles to the wok, right on top of the chicken and vegetables.

 vegetables and glass noodles in a wok for pad woon sen

-Pour the sauce over the glass noodles, then give everything a good stir until all of the noodles are evenly coated with the sauce.
+Pour the sauce over the noodles, then use tongs or a wok spatula to toss everything together until the noodles are evenly coated and the sauce is well distributed.

 pouring the sauce for pad woon sen

-Return the scrambled eggs to the wok, then add 2 cups of fresh bean sprouts.
+Return the scrambled eggs to the wok, then add 2 cups of fresh bean sprouts and 2 stalks of scallions, cut into 1-inch pieces.

 pad woon sen with bean sprouts in wok